Appearance

 Getting Started

-To interact with Zypr's API, you will need to use the Swagger UI or select a command-line tool like cURL, or a client application tool such as Postman.
-The Swagger UI is front-end GUI to Zypr endpoints and provides the quickest way use them if you are not familiar with these other tools.
+To interact with Zypr's API, you will need to use Swagger UI or select a command-line tool like cURL, a client application tool such as Postman, or a IDE tool like VS Code with the REST Client extension to script in your preferred language.

 Request object